-Level 3 - inputs to the valuation methodology are unobservable and significant to fair value.
+Level 3 - inputs to the valuation methodology are unobservable and significant to overall fair value.

 Mortgage-Backed Securities and interest rate swaps are valued using a pricing model.
 The MBS pricing model incorporates such factors as coupons, prepayment speeds, spread to the Treasury and swap curves, convexity, duration, periodic and life caps, and credit enhancement.
 Interest rate swaps are modeled by incorporating such factors as the Treasury curve, LIBOR rates, and the receive rate on the interest rate swaps.
 Management reviews the fair values determined by the pricing model and compares its results to dealer quotes received on each investment to validate the reasonableness of the valuations indicated by the pricing models.
-The dealer quotes will incorporate common market pricing methods, including a spread measurement to the Treasury curve or interest rate swap curve as well as underlying characteristics of the particular security including coupon, periodic and life caps, rate reset period, issuer, additional credit support and expected life of the security.
+The dealer quotes incorporate common market pricing methods, including a spread measurement to the Treasury curve or interest rate swap curve as well as underlying characteristics of the particular security including coupon, periodic and life caps, rate reset period, issuer, additional credit support and expected life of the security.

 Any changes to the valuation methodology are reviewed by management to ensure the changes are appropriate.
 As markets and products develop and the pricing for certain products becomes more transparent, we continue to refine our valuation methodologies.
 The methods used by us may produce a fair value calculation that may not be indicative of net realizable value or reflective of future fair values.
 Furthermore, while we believe our valuation methods are appropriate and consistent with other market participants, the use of different methodologies, or assumptions, to determine the fair value of certain financial instruments could result in a different estimate of fair value at the reporting date.
 We use inputs that are current as of the measurement date, which may include periods of market dislocation, during which price transparency may be reduced.
-This condition could cause our financial instruments to be reclassified from Level 2 to Level 3 in the future.
+This condition could cause our financial instruments to be reclassified from Level 2 to Level 3.

-We define the fair value of our RMBS using "Level 2" methodology as described above.
+As of March 31, 2009 and December 31, 2008, we have classified the valuation of our RMBS as "Level 2" as described above.

-Loans Held for Investment
+Securitized Loans Held for Investment